Classes of Shares (A, B, C)

 For instance, a corporation might resort to issuing ordinary stock after getting only a single vote per share, assigned as a class A shares.
 It may then further offer executive stock with one hundred votes per share under class B shares.

-Classes of shares are essentially a kind of listed stock separated by the amount of voting rights received by the shareholders.
-For instance, a listed corporation may possess more than one share class, classified as Classes A and B. People who have owned private companies in the past but later decided to go public have a tendency of creating different class structures.
+• Voting Rights: Classes of shares are essentially a kind of listed stock separated by the amount of voting rights received by the shareholders.
+For instance, a listed corporation may possess more than one share class, classified as Classes A and B.

 Share Class Types